rasatpc/Fvwm-mTabs/README.md

 # Fvwm-mTabs
 Fvwm-mTabs is a simplified version of KISe and myExt that uses FvwmTabs.
-It is a generic tabbing module for FVWM that was included in FVWM2.
-It can swallow any fvwm window and treat it as a tab in a tab-manager window.
+It includes the tabbing module for FVWM that was in FVWM2.
+A Python/Tk rewrite of the old Perl FVWM tabbing module.
+This keeps the socket/Tk design, multiple tabbers, FVWM command functions, assigned tabber IDs, right-click menu, and autoSwallow behavior.

-# Upgrade from Perl-tk to Python 3 with Tkinter.
+# Converted from Perl-tk to Python 3 (Tkinter).
 # Check CHANGELOG.txt

 # Main features: